Federica Pellegrini: Television programs

+Web shows

 Personal life

 From August 2011 to late 2016, Pellegrini was in a relationship with swimmer Filippo Magnini, having previously been engaged to another teammate, Luca Marin.

 On 30 October 2021, Pellegrini announced her engagement to her long-time coach Matteo Giunta.
-They married at San Zaccaria, Venice on 27 August 2022.
+They married at San Zaccaria, Venice, on 27 August 2022.
+On January 3, 2024, they had a baby girl named Matilde.

 Personal bests

-Pellegrini currently holds 1 world record (WR), 2 European records (ER) and 16 National records (NR).
+Pellegrini currently holds 3 European records (ER) and 16 National records (NR).
 Her personal bests are (as of 15 December 2019):